 Mags was born at a small organic dairy farm in eastern Wisconsin.
 She was born with a spinal deformity.
 As a result, the farmers made the compassionate decision not to breed her for dairy production.
 Despite not being able to produce, the farmers kept her at the farm as a “pasture pal” – happily living out her life with the rest of her herd.

 Unfortunately, autumn flooding in WI hit Magnolia’s farm hard.
 A change in farm finances made it impossible for them to continue to support Mags given that she was never going to be a “working” cow.
 That left Mags facing slaughter.
 Having been close to her since birth due to her special needs, the farmers were desperate for another solution.
 So they reached out to Farmaste for help.
 With us looking for a companion for Timothy – the timing was perfect!

 Timothy went blind and had both of his eyes rupture due to untreated pink eye.
-He was also severely underweight and malnourished – he is about the size of a one-week old calf despite being about 2 months old.
+He was also severely underweight and malnourished – he was about the size of a one-week-old calf despite being about 2 months old.
 The first week he was with us he underwent surgery at the University of Minnesota to remove both of his eyes.
-Removing his infected eyes reduced his discomfort and allowed his body to continue to grow stronger as it no longer has to fight that infection.
+Removing his infected eyes reduced his discomfort and allowed his body to continue to grow stronger as it no longer had to fight that infection.